NRCHKB/node-red-contrib-homekit-docker/README.md

 cd ~
 ```

-2) Make sure we have the latest packages available and upgrade to the latest versions:
+2) Make sure we have the latest packages available and upgrade to the latest versions (reboot if needed!):

 ```bash
 sudo apt update && sudo apt upgrade -y